 SALES SUBJECT TO VAT REVERSE CHARGE

-If you intend to sell to other businesses, inter alia, electronic equipment (telephones, consoles, laptops) the so-called procedure of reverse VAT (reverse charge) will apply to you.
-It means that the buyer, not the seller of the good undertakes to pay the tax.
+If you intend to sell to other businesses, inter alia, electronic equipment (telephones, consoles, laptops) the so-called procedure of reverse VAT reverse charge will apply to you.
+It means that the buyer, not the seller of goods undertakes to pay the tax.

-The VAT reverse charge procedure is regulated in the Act of 11 March 2004 on the goods and services tax and in Annex 11 to the Act.
+The VAT reverse charge procedure is regulated in the Act of 11 March 2004 on the goods and services tax and in annexes.
 The list of products includes, inter alia, steel, gold material or semi-manufactured or electronic equipment sold wholesale.